tetradsensors/tetrad-api-old/README.md

 ## Tom's Notes

 ### Flask
+- Logging can be used, but the API must be enabled.
+Then the service account (`tetrad-296715@appspot.gserviceaccount.com`) needs the permissions: `Logging Admin`
 - `import logging`
   - `logging.debug('This is a debug message')`
   - `logging.info('This is an info message')`